 Manual Section 19.14, Transitional Childcare (TCC) section has been revised to add Section F which gives an additional closure reason (VE), whereby clients could be eligible for TCC.
-Manual Sections 10.5, State Social Service Agencies has been revised to update Virginia Department of Social Service's email address.

 Manual Section 1.4.6, Case Record Documentation has been revised to update the process for documenting case records using the Documentation Tool.